 Built in the late 1800s by William Larnach, this remote castle in Dunedin is said to house many spooky goings on.
 William’s favourite daughter, Kate, is said to haunt the ballroom, which was built to mark her 21st birthday, while her father, who committed suicide after discovering the affair between one of his sons and his third wife, is said to keep a watchful eye over the billiard room.

-Find out more about tailor-made trips to New Zealand.
+Find out more about tailor-made tours to New Zealand.

 7 — The Battlefields, KwaZulu-Natal, South Africa

-Find out more about tailor-made trips to South Africa.
+Find out more about tailor-made tours to South Africa.

 8 — Karni Mata temple, Bikaner, India

-Find out more about tailor-made trips to India.
+Find out more about tailor-made tours to India.

 9 — Day of the Dead, Mexico